3qnexx/nexxPLAY-android/readme.md

 ## Installation guide

 This section shows how to integrate the media player into an Android app.
-The App NexxPlayerTestSdk delivered also as source code with this SDK is an example of integration.
-The App contains a launcher activity MainActivity used to start PlayerActivity.
-The later uses NexxPlayer SDK to create a player, providing the rendering surface and a notification listener.

-Copy "sdkrelease.aar" into "libs" directory of the application.
+Copy the AAR file into "libs" directory of the application.
 Android Studio must be instructed to search "libs" folder for repositories (in build.gradle):

 ```
 repositories {